ahtwq/FigBed/README.md

 # FigBed
-load pictures for files from personal github
+load pictures from personal github for files(md file).